kasun-dasanayake/SLRTP/README.md

 Installation

-    Download or fork the reposotery.
+    Download or fork the repository.
-    Link the databse
+    Link to the databse  (planner.sql) in your server.

  Using technologies

     PHP
     HTML